plukawski/DWABench/README.md

 - `DWABench.exe /memory=true` - will force the benchmark to use SQL database located in RAM instead of a disk
 - `DWABench.exe /phase1-records=20000` - will alter the phase 1 of the benchmark to import 20000 records instead of the default 10000.
 - `DWABench.exe /phase2-seconds=60` - will alter the phase 2 of the benchmark to execute for 60 seconds instead of the default 40.
-- `DWABench.exe /phase2-users=25` - will alter the phase 2 of the benchmark to execute using 25 concurrent users (threads) instead of the default (number of logical cores minus 1).
+- `DWABench.exe /phase2-users=25` - will alter the phase 2 of the benchmark to execute using 25 concurrent users (threads) instead of the default (100).
 - `DWABench.exe /db-type=SQLServer` - will alter the database type used to `SQLServer` instead of the default `SQLite`.
 Possible values: `SQLServer` or `SQLite`.
 For `SQLServer` it will try to connect to local SQL Server instance by default using windows authentication.
 - `DWABench.exe /db-connectionstring=<connectiong_string>` - will alter the database full connection string used.
 IMPORTANT: It must be compatible with the database type used.
 - `DWABench.exe /db-address=127.0.0.1 /db-name=DWABench /db-username=dbuser /db-password=pass` - will alter the database connection parameters.